 5. Research, Innovation, and Ethics in Transplantation

-6. Clinical Observation and Case-Based Learning
+6. Clinical Review, discussion and Case-Based Learning

 7. Professional Development and Leadership

-| Total Number of Modules | 7 |
+| Total Number of Modules | 15 |

-| Time duration of Each module | 30 minutes |
+| Time duration of Each module | 60 minutes |

-| Total Program Cost | $656.25 |
+| Total Program Cost | $1425 |

 This program allows Merit Applications.
 This program allows merit-based applications for virtual and onsite clinical and research programs.
 If you are successfully awarded under this category, Trialect or the host mentor will cover the tuition fee only.
 All applications will be evaluated based on merit.
 Due to the high level of competition, the chances of being selected under the merit category are quite limited.